 Where we are unable to update your information, we will provide an explanation in writing as to why the information cannot be corrected

 DataTools is committed to keeping your trust by protecting and securing your personal information.

 We employ appropriate technical, administrative and physical procedures to protect personal information from unauthorised disclosure, loss, misuse or alteration.

 We limit access to personal information to individuals with a business need consistent with the reason the information was provided.
 We keep personal information only for as long as it is required for business purposes or by the law.

-Our Client Service department can be contacted by:
+Our Customer Services department can be contacted by:

 We will always endeavour to investigate your complaint and respond to you as soon as practicable after receipt, generally within 30 days.
 If you are not satisfied with our response, you may refer the matter to the Office of the Australian Information Commissioner.